jeffdepascale/IoTBeacon/README.md

 + adafruit_io - This object must contain two sub objects: credentials - This object must contain the elements "key" and "username". feeds - this object must contain the elements "inbound" and "outbound".
 Inbound defines the feed that the unit will listen on, outbound is the feed it will report triggers to.

++ sounds - requires at least one element named default, with the name of an mp3 or wav file in the sounds directory.
+Other elements can be added with other names that can be used to trigger different sounds for events.
+See message syntax below.

 ### Optional

 + directories - This object currently supports only the element "sound".